 Travel restrictions impacted the migration of skilled workers into South Australia.
 Visa holders and employers are advised to monitor the Department of Home Affairs website or contact the Department with any enquiries.

 Who can I speak to about other issues?

-RDAEP advocates for small business and help connect you with appropriate support and assistance.
+RDAEP advocates for small business and can help to connect you with appropriate support and assistance.
 If you are facing other obstacles, please let us know and we can help direct you to the best available support.
 Contact our team

 Up-To-Date Health Information and Guidance

 Information about COVID_19 is changing daily and businesses need to be sure that the information they are receiving is accurate.
 New precautions should be adopted as you are informed.